 They’re the legion of music performers that judge the show, “a unique panel of music experts and performers from all over the UK,” according to the BBC.

 However, this doesn’t mean everyone in the 100 is a big star.
-While the panel includes people like Brit School teacher Georg Tormann, Peter Andre supporting singer Larissa Eddie and the original West End Billy Elliot James Lomas, it also features a Tina Turner impersonator, former Britain’s Got Talent contestants and Youtube’s The Singing Dentist.
+While the panel includes people like Brit School teacher Georg Tormann, Madonna supporting singer Celestina and Youtuber Talia, it also features a Tina Turner impersonator, former Britain’s Got Talent contestants and Youtube’s The Singing Dentist.

 And that’s before we get to the slightly left-field members of the 100.
 There’s drag queen (and former Voice contestant) Divina De Campo, a gospel choir director called ‘Mr Fabulous’ and, our favourite, medieval banquet singer Nigel Murfitt.